 The market price of our common stock has been volatile since our initial public offering (IPO).
-Since shares of our common stock were sold in our IPO in July 2012 at a price of \$42.00 per share, the reported high and low sales prices of our common stock has ranged from \$112.11 to \$39.08, through November 17, 2014.
+Since shares of our common stock were sold in our IPO in July 2012 at a price of \$42.00 per share, the reported high and low sales prices of our common stock has ranged from \$138.32 to \$39.08, through February 18, 2015.
 The market price of our common stock may fluctuate widely in response to various factors, some of which are beyond our control.
 These factors include:

-- announcements of new products, services or technologies, commercial relationships, acquisitions or other events by us or our competitors; - price and volume fluctuations in the overall stock market from time to time; - significant volatility in the market price and trading volume of technology companies in general and of companies in our industry; - fluctuations in the trading volume of our shares or the size of our public float;

-- actual or anticipated changes in our operating results or fluctuations in our operating results; - whether our operating results meet the expectations of securities analysts or investors; - actual or anticipated changes in the expectations of securities analysts or investors; - litigation involving us, our industry, or both; - regulatory developments in the United States, foreign countries or both; - major catastrophic events; - sales of large blocks of our stock; - · departures of key personnel; or - economic uncertainty around the world, in particular, macroeconomic challenges in Europe.
+- announcements of new products, services or technologies, commercial relationships, acquisitions or other events by us or our competitors; - price and volume fluctuations in the overall stock market from time to time; - news announcements that affect investor perception of our industry, including reports related to the discovery of significant cyber attacks; - significant volatility in the market price and trading volume of technology companies in general and of companies in our industry; - fluctuations in the trading volume of our shares or the size of our public float; - actual or anticipated changes in our operating results or fluctuations in our operating results; - whether our operating results meet the expectations of securities analysts or investors; - actual or anticipated changes in the expectations of securities analysts or investors; - litigation involving us, our industry, or both; - regulatory developments in the United States, foreign countries or both; - major catastrophic events; - sales of large blocks of our stock; - departures of key personnel; or - economic uncertainty around the world, in particular, macroeconomic challenges in Europe.